2002 Marib airstrike: Public leak and reactions

 The Yemeni government was angered at the US violating their agreement on maintaining the secrecy of the strike, partly due to the fact that they were still hunting Harithi's associates.
-Ambassador Hull received numerous phone calls from upset Yemeni officials urging that the Wolfowitz interview be pulled, though their American counterparts communicated that they had no control over the situation.
-Yahya al-Muttawakil, deputy secretary-general of the ruling General People's Congress, was the first official to publicly discuss the strike on November 12.
-He told an interviewer that the situation was an example as to why Yemen was reluctant to cooperate closely with the US: "They don't consider the internal circumstances in Yemen.
+Ambassador Hull received numerous phone calls from upset Yemeni officials urging the Wolfowitz interview be pulled, though their American counterparts communicated they had no control over the situation.
+Yahya al-Muttawakil, a senior member of the ruling General People's Congress, was the first official to publicly discuss the strike.
+He told an interviewer the situation was an example as to why Yemen was reluctant to cooperate closely with the US, saying "They don't consider the internal circumstances in Yemen.
 In security matters, you don't want to alert the enemy."
-On November 19, interior minister Rashad al-Alimi acknowledged Yemen's cooperation in conducting the strike, and claimed that they were intending to release a joint statement with the US before the leak.
+On November 19, interior minister Rashad al-Alimi acknowledged Yemen's cooperation in conducting the strike and claimed they were intending to release a joint statement with the US before the leak.

-President Saleh was enraged by the leak, and complained to American general Tommy Franks during a later meeting that it would cause him major issues.
+President Saleh was enraged by the leak, and complained to American general Tommy Franks during a later meeting it would "cause major problems for me."
 He felt as though he was slighted and embarrassed by the US after risking his reputation locally and in the region, particularly with Iraqi president Saddam Hussein.
-Denying it at first, it would take a year for him to eventually admit that he had personally authorized the strike amid relentless public criticism.
+Denying it at first, it would take a year for him to eventually admit he had personally authorized the strike amid relentless public criticism.
 The US was thereon banned from launching airstrikes from drones over the country's airspace from 2002 onwards, maintained for the rest of Bush's time in office.
 According to Hull, "Saleh drew a lesson: while counterterrorism cooperation with the Americans could be effective, it could not be discreet."

 Al-Qaeda response

-Al-Qaeda in Yemen sought to assassinate US ambassador Hull, a key component in the strike, as revenge for the death of Harithi.
-According to Hull, the group "had a cell of very experienced operatives dedicated to that mission for the better part of 2002," and had gotten as far as to plan the attack and surveille the area.
-The plot would have had militants stationed at two intersections to the right and to the left of the US embassy in Sanaa, where they would wait for Hull's motorcade and then ambush it with either a rocket or a car bomb.
-The Central Security Forces, a security unit of Yemen's Ministry of Interior, eventually uncovered the whereabouts of the plot's ringleader and arrested him, foiling the assassination attempt.
+Being the most senior al-Qaeda commander remaining in Yemen, Fawaz al-Rabeiee organized a cell to assassinate Hull as revenge for the killing of Harithi.
+The plot was developed throughout the rest of 2002 into early 2003.
+Three militants Ibrahim Howaidi, Abdulghani Qifan, and Qasim al-Raymi, were tasked with monitoring the ambassador's convoy as it left the American embassy in Sanaa, while Fawzi al-Habibi obtained heavy weaponry.
+Only two routes were available from the embassy's main gate; one from the right leading to a roundabout and another from the left heading towards an intersection.
+The militants were planning to wait at either location and ambush Hull as his vehicle drove through, either with explosives or with small arms.
+Yemeni intelligence eventually uncovered the safehouse in Sanaa's Madhbah neighborhood from which the attack was being planned, and sent in security forces to raid the premises in early March 2003.
+Rabeiee and another militant, Hizam Mujali, managed to escape the scene in a vehicle and head southwards to Abyan, where they confronted and killed a police officer at a checkpoint and then drove to Marib, where they were captured weeks later.
 Five men were convicted of plotting the attack and were sentenced to five years of imprisonment in August 2004.